flet-dev/website/blog/2022-07-24-flet-mobile-strategy.md

 ### While-labeled Flet mobile app

 We are going to provide a guide and CI pipeline for automatic publishing of while-labeled Flet app to a user App Store or Google Play account.
 This app will be "pinned" to a specific app URL and could additionally bundle app assets (media, fonts) to minimize network usage.

+This is the current plan.

+In the meantime, [give Flet a try](/docs/getting-started/python) and [let us know](https://discord.gg/dzWXP8SHG8) what you think!